adammaj1/curve-tracing/README.md

 here field lines are [external rays](https://en.wikipedia.org/wiki/External_ray)
 * do not cross with each other but 2 or more lines may land on the same point ( root or Misiurewicz point)
-* are perpendicular to equipotential lines
+* are [perpendicular ( normal)](https://www.intmath.com/applications-differentiation/1-tangent-normal.php) to equipotential lines

 # Text output of the program: